 exCITE Talks recognizes the role that co-curricular learning experiences plays in students' academic and professional development.
-This year's exCITE Talks will be held online on Wednesday, September 29 at 4PM.
-Apply now.
+Information about exCITE Talks 2023 will be available in August.

 Undergraduate students selected for the competition will compete to deliver the best exCITE Talk: a three-minute elevator pitch, accompanied by a single slide.
 Amazon gift cards (1st prize: $500; 2nd: $250; 3rd $150; People’s Choice: $100) will be awarded to the students who receiving the top scores at the final competition.